 OnePlus has typically made phones for enthusiasts.
 These devices have super speed, big displays, and are made with high-quality materials.
 Its flagship phones have also been steadily increasing in price each year.
-The OnePlus Nord N100 swings in completely the opposite direction.
+The OnePlus Nord N100 swung the pendulum in completely the opposite direction.
 At $179, it’s the cheapest smartphone ever sold by the company.

 Has OnePlus created the best ultra-budget phone you can buy?
 Find out in Android Authority’s OnePlus Nord N100 review.

-Update, April 2021: This review was updated with US pricing details and new alternatives.
+Update, September 2021: This review was updated with Nord N200 details and new alternatives.

 OnePlus Nord N100: At a glance

 The OnePlus Nord N100 is for those who don’t care about flashy designs, big displays, powerful cameras, or top-shelf performance.
-At $179, the Nord N100 is a barebones, basic smartphone running Android 10 and, crucially, OnePlus’ beloved Oxygen OS software skin.
+At $179, the Nord N100 is a barebones, basic smartphone that’s finally running Android 11 and, crucially, OnePlus’ Oxygen OS software skin.